Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 A great starting point is your home’s architectural style.
 Certain colors naturally complement specific designs, whether you have a classic Craftsman, a traditional Colonial, or a modern Northwest Contemporary home.
 For example, earthy tones like Timber Bark or Aged Pewter often look stunning on a Craftsman, while a crisp Arctic White can give a Colonial a timeless, clean look.
 If you’re not sure where to begin, James Hardie offers excellent color and design guidance tailored to various architectural styles.
 Thinking about your home’s bones first helps narrow the field and ensures the final result feels intentional and harmonious.

-Work with Your Roof, Trim, and Windows
+Coordinate with Your Roof, Trim, and Windows

 Your siding doesn’t exist in a vacuum.
 It needs to work with the other fixed features of your home’s exterior, especially your roof, trim, and window frames.
 Take a look at these elements.
 Do you have a dark composition roof or a lighter metal one?
 Are your window frames white, black, or a natural wood tone?
 The best siding color will create a cohesive palette.
 For instance, a home with a black roof and white trim can handle a bold color like Evening Blue or Iron Gray.
 Considering these features helps you build a complete and polished look for your residential siding project.